Blacksheep909/SpotMicroESP32/kinematics/README.md

 -Updated, but not quite finished.
 ## The legs ##

-The length-measurements of the legs is performed on the centers of the rotational axis and from the perspective of the foottip touching the ground in its center.
+The length-measurements of the legs is performed on the centers of the rotational axis and from the perspective of the foot tip touching the ground in its center.

 * L1: 10mm
 * L2: 60,5mm
 * L3: 111,1mm (resp.
 L3a: 107mm / L3b: 30mm)
 * L4: 118,5mm

-The foot-tip actually just elevates the body 20mm from the ground on every leg and is because of this disregarded for now.
+The foottip actually just elevates the body 20mm from the ground on every leg and is because of this is disregarded for now.

 ![L1_L2](https://github.com/michaelkubina/SpotMicroESP32/blob/master/kinematics/L1_L2.png)